werfree/progress-bar/README.md

 - `incrementTotalSteps(inc: number)`: Function to increment the total number of steps.
 - `incrementCompletedSteps(n?: number)`: Function to increment the number of completed steps.
+- `resetProgressBar()`: Function to reset the progress bar to its initial state.
 - `progressBarLoadingState`: Current loading state of the progress bar (`LOADING_STATE` enum).
 - `ProgressBarComponent`: Component to render the progress bar.